muhammad-fiaz/Data-Structures-and-Algorithms-Solutions/README.md

 ## Overview

 Welcome to the Data Structures and Algorithms repository!
-This collection houses my solutions to coding problems sourced from Geeks for Geeks, LeetCode, and HackerRank and more.
-The repository focuses on implementing and understanding fundamental data structures and algorithms, providing a comprehensive resource for both learning and reference.
+This collection houses my solutions to coding problems sourced from Geeks for Geeks, LeetCode, HackerRank, and more.
+The repository focuses on implementing and understanding fundamental data structures and algorithms, providing a comprehensive resource for learning and reference.

 ## Repository Structure